NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 ```
 This will then plot the tree with the specified colors.
 Further adjustments to the look of the tree can be made by adding arguments like 'size', 'alpha' (transparency), 'offset' (distance of labels from the tree) and others, on each layer.
 Make sure to put these arguments outside the `aes()` function (unless you want it to represent something in your metadata).

+Adding a legend to the tree if it does not show-up automatically: look at `?theme` for all options.
+Ex: add the following line to commands specifying `my_tree`: `+ theme(legend.position = "bottom")`

 # Adding heatmaps
 We have now created an annotated tree connected to our metadata.
 However, one can also add a heatmap to the outside of the tree, representing for example presence/absence of genes.
 To do this, we will use the function `gheatmap` from ggtree.
 NOTE: The heatmap data need to have the rownames as the sample names, unlike the metadata file, which had the first column as the sample names.
 We fix this when importing the table into R below.